Where the money comes from

 Managing community assets

-Council manages almost $2.5 billion in community assets.
+Council manages over $2.5 billion in community assets.
 The budget ensures these assets are maintained and upgraded, with a focus on core services and infrastructure that deliver the greatest benefit - such as roads, community hubs, sporting facilities, libraries and outdoor spaces.

 Rising costs